 Regular clear glass used in every day picture framing protects your memorabilia from dust and pollution but allows UV light and reflection to interfere with the item.
 Conservation clear glass contains UV qualities that block 97% of damaging UV light.

 Choosing an anti-reflective conservation glass allows less than 1% reflection with UV protection.
-Alternatively, Museum quality glass blocks out 97% of UV light, whilst allowing 97% of light transmission to the art with less than 1% reflection.
+Alternatively, Museum quality glass blocks out 97% of UV light with less than 1% reflection.
 Museum quality glass is the ultimate option.

 Most fabric items are hand stitched into place.
-Acid free hinges or Mylar are also used as conservation mounting methods.
+Custom made acrylic clasps or Mylar are also used as conservation mounting methods for three dimensional items.

-Bestmount is used to mount items such as prints and photographs, it is made up of an acid free adhesive which has been applied to a plastic sheeting.
-This product reduces the waves in the mounted image and leaves it with a flat finish.
+When the client requests a perfectly flat finish for the artwork, Bestmount can be used to mount items such as prints and photographs, it is made up of an acid free adhesive which has been applied to a plastic sheeting.
+This product reduces the waves in the mounted image and leaves it with a flat finish but is a non-reversible process and is not conservation framing.